Randy Cunneyworth: Rochester Americans (1999–2008) (first stint)

 Rochester improved during the 2003–04 season, earning a record of 37–28–10–5, recording 89 points and third place in the North Division.
 In the playoffs, the Americans defeated the Syracuse Crunch and Hamilton Bulldogs before losing to the Milwaukee Admirals in the Western Conference finals.

 In 2004–05, Rochester won the Macgregor Kilpatrick Trophy, as the Americans had the best record in the AHL with a 51–19–6–4 record, earning 112 points.
 The Americans swept the Hamilton Bulldogs in the first round of the playoffs, however, Rochester was upset by the Manitoba Moose in the second round to end their season.
 Cunneyworth was awarded with the Louis A.R.
 Pieri Memorial Award as the AHL's Coach of the Year.

-In the 2005–06, the Americans became the AHL affiliate of both the Buffalo Sabres and Florida Panthers.
+In the 2005–06, the Americans became the AHL affiliate of both the Sabres and Florida Panthers.
 The team struggled, finishing under .500 for the first time since Cunneyworth became the head coach, as Rochester went 37–39–2–2 for 78 points, fifth in the North Division, missing the playoffs.

 The Americans rebounded in the 2006–07 season, earning a record of 48–30–1–1, registering 98 points, and second place in the North Division.
 In the playoffs, Rochester lost to the Hamilton Bulldogs in the first round.

 In 2007–08, the Americans struggled, going only 24–46–6–4, earning 58 points, which was the worst record in the league.
 On July 24, 2008, Cunneyworth left his position as head coach of the Americans to take an assistant coaching job with the Atlanta Thrashers.